 As your pain decreases, you should try to gently increase your exercise.
-Simple activities like a daily walk, using an exercise bike or swimming on your back will help.
+Simple activities like a daily walk, using an exercise bike or swimming on your back will help to improve your muscle tone.
 It is best to increase your activities slowly.
-Try not to do too much as you may have more pain the next day.
+Try not to do too much as you might have more pain the next day.